benjamincrozat/content/posts/best-gdpr-compliant-google-analytics-alternatives.md

 [![Simple Analytics' dashboard in action.](https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/234673ca-c7ca-4db8-820d-0977d560772b)](/recommends/simple-analytics)

 [Simple Analytics](/recommends/simple-analytics) is as good as Fathom Analytics.
-It's GDPR compliant, its dashboard is a joy to use both on desktop and mobile, and it also serves big customers such as governements, Michelin, Hyundai, and more.
+It's GDPR compliant (**it's hosted and operates in the EU**), its dashboard is a joy to use both on desktop and mobile, and it also serves big customers such as governements, Michelin, Hyundai, and more.

 [Simple Analytics](/recommends/simple-analytics) also offers features such as:
 1. **Privacy Protection**: The platform is designed to comply with various privacy policies, such as GDPR of course, but also PECR, and CCPA, ensuring that user data is protected.